|Distant spiral galaxy NGC4603 [Courtesy NASA]||Spires on west facade of La Sagrada Familia cathedral, Barcelona, Spain [Photo by DHB, (c) 2011]|

 For additional details, see Progress.

-The main solution here is simply to recognize that while both science and religion are committed to the quest for truth, at the present state of human ignorance they are better treated as two separate worlds, since they address mostly different questions and employ mostly different methods [Gould1999, pg.
+The main solution here is simply to recognize that while both science and religion are committed to an eternal quest for truth, never being content to say "We have enough," nonetheless at the present state of human ignorance they are better treated as two distinct worlds, since they address mostly different questions and employ mostly different methods [Gould1999, pg.
 4-5].
 Recall in the Christian New Testament when Jesus was asked whether Jews should pay taxes to Rome.
 According to the Gospel of Matthew, Jesus replied, "Render therefore unto Caesar the things which are Caesar's; and unto God the things that are God's" [Matt.
 22:21].
 Similar advice could be offered here: "Render unto science the things which are scientific; and unto religion the things that are religious."
-In other words, those of religious backgrounds need to grant technical questions of the natural world, such as exactly when and how the earth was created, to the field of scientific research, and stop insisting that the scriptures are scientific textbooks (they aren't).
+In other words, those of religious backgrounds need to grant technical questions of the natural world, such as exactly when and how the Earth was created, to the field of scientific research, and stop insisting that the scriptures are scientific textbooks (they aren't).
 And those of scientific backgrounds need to grant questions of the ultimate meaning of life and moral conduct to enlightened religion, and stop insisting that science can displace religion, art, music, literature, philosophy and morality (it can't).

-It is important to recognize that modern science and mathematics cannot "prove" that God exists, but neither can it "prove" that there is no transcendent being overseeing creation.
-Science has proven to be a powerful tool to probe the workings of the universe, but it can say nothing about the ultimate purpose of the universe, and can only provide incidental direction for morality, ethics or the meaning of life.
-Similarly, religious prophets since the beginning of civilization have probed the grand questions of existence, but the Bible and other scriptures of the world's great religions provide no clues as to the mass of the electron or the equations of general relativity.
+Modern science is the most powerful tool known to explore the physical laws and processes that govern the universe.
+Yet it can say next to nothing about morality, salvation, ethics or the ultimate meaning of life, nor were its methods ever designed to probe such fundamental questions.
+Similarly, religion through the ages has addressed morality, salvation, the purposes of existence, and is a powerful force for mutual understanding and charity worldwide, but scriptures alone provide no clues as to the mass of the electron or the equations of general relativity, nor were they ever intended to be read in such a technical sense.
 In general, there is nothing in modern science that is fundamentally anti-religious or in any way negates the many positive aspects of living a moral, charitable, purposeful life; and there is nothing in modern religion that is fundamentally anti-science or should in any way stand in the way of scientific progress.

 Some readers may recall the movie "Contact."
 When Eleanor Arroway (the lead character played by Jodi Foster) saw a spiral galaxy from her spacecraft, she exclaimed, "They should have sent a poet.
 [It's] so beautiful!"
 In a similar way, one reads in Psalms, "The heavens declare the glory of God."
 [Psalms 19:1].
 Albert Einstein understood this principle well, even though he personally had difficulties with traditional notions of God.
 He once wrote [Einstein1930]: